Tomorrow-Tech-s-r-l/open-robot-battery/README.md

 ---

 ## 🔌 How It Works
-[ Amperry Station ] → [ Powerbank ] → [ LANDER Module ] → [ Your Device ]
+[ Amperry Station ] → [ Powerbank ] → [ ORB Module ] → [ Your Device ]

 1. Powerbanks are charged inside the **Amperry station**.
-2. The charged powerbank is docked into the **LANDER module**.
+2. The charged powerbank is docked into the **ORB module**.
-3. LANDER adapts the energy and delivers it to your device via your preferred connector.
+3. ORB adapts the energy and delivers it to your device via your preferred connector.

 ---